ysz/gh-recommendations/README.md

 Star counts and descriptions are loaded live from GitHub.

+Currently covers repositories with 100+ stars (~9K repos in the dataset).

 ## How recommendations work

 Three signals are combined to score each recommendation: